operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 ### Required RBAC

-You can determine the specifics of these permissions by referencing the bundle of the ClusterExtension you want to install.
+You can determine the specifics of the permissions required by your ClusterExtension by referencing the bundle of the ClusterExtension you want to install.
 The service account must have the following permissions:

-1) The service account should be bound to one ClusterRole, defining the permissions for cluster-scoped resources and cluster-wide namespace scoped resources.
+The service account should be bound to one ClusterRole, defining the permissions for cluster-scoped resources and cluster-wide namespace scoped resources.

 * Create, list, watch verbs for all resources that are a part of the install (cannot be scoped to specific resource names).